zackforbing/ruby-submissions/1508/the_pivot.md

 Production Link: collectors-corner.herokuapp.com

 Notes: App crashed when trying to add an additional admin to a store.
 And app crashed when trying to view user show page as admin.
-Some other minor impelimentation errors in editing user profile like changing the password.
+Some other minor implementation errors in editing user profile like changing the password.

 #### Scores

 ##### Product and Feature Delivery

-* Completion: 2.5
+* Completion: 3
 * Organization: 4
 * User Experience: 3